BRP (NASDAQ:DOOO) Issues Quarterly Earnings Results, Beats Expectations By $1.85 EPS

-BRP (NASDAQ:DOOO) released its earnings results on Wednesday.
-The company reported $2.89 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $1.04 by $1.85, Briefing.com reports.
-The company had revenue of $1.90 billion during the quarter, compared to analyst estimates of $1.72 billion.
-BRP had a net margin of 12.80% and a negative return on equity of 149.93%.
-The firm’s quarterly revenue was up 54.4% compared to the same quarter last year.
+BRP (NASDAQ:DOOO) issued its quarterly earnings results on Wednesday.
+The company reported $2.89 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $1.04 by $1.85, Briefing.com reports.
+BRP had a negative return on equity of 149.93% and a net margin of 12.80%.
+The firm had revenue of $1.90 billion for the quarter, compared to analyst estimates of $1.72 billion.
+BRP’s revenue for the quarter was up 54.4% on a year-over-year basis.

-The firm also recently announced a quarterly dividend, which will be paid on Thursday, October 14th.
-Stockholders of record on Thursday, September 30th will be given a dividend of $0.104 per share.
+The firm also recently declared a quarterly dividend, which will be paid on Thursday, October 14th.
+Shareholders of record on Thursday, September 30th will be issued a $0.104 dividend.
 The ex-dividend date of this dividend is Wednesday, September 29th.
 This represents a $0.42 annualized dividend and a dividend yield of 0.42%.
-BRP’s dividend payout ratio (DPR) is 10.45%.
+BRP’s payout ratio is currently 10.45%.

-A number of equities research analysts have issued reports on the stock.
-Northcoast Research raised shares of BRP from a “neutral” rating to a “buy” rating in a report on Wednesday, August 11th.
-Robert W. Baird reaffirmed a “buy” rating and set a $98.00 price objective on shares of BRP in a report on Monday, June 28th.
-BNP Paribas initiated coverage on BRP in a research report on Monday, June 14th.
-They set an “outperform” rating and a $133.00 target price for the company.
-CIBC upgraded BRP from a “neutral” rating to an “outperform” rating in a research report on Friday.
-Finally, Stifel Nicolaus increased their target price on BRP from C$120.00 to C$125.00 and gave the company a “buy” rating in a research report on Thursday, August 12th.
-One analyst has rated the stock with a sell rating, one has given a hold rating, thirteen have given a buy rating and one has assigned a strong buy rating to the company.
-According to MarketBeat, BRP currently has a consensus rating of “Buy” and an average target price of $113.69.
+Several equities analysts have issued reports on the company.
+CIBC raised BRP from a “neutral” rating to an “outperform” rating in a research note on Friday.
+Zacks Investment Research lowered BRP from a “hold” rating to a “sell” rating in a research report on Monday, August 16th.
+BMO Capital Markets upped their target price on BRP from C$98.00 to C$100.00 and gave the stock a “market perform” rating in a research report on Monday, June 7th.
+Raymond James upped their target price on BRP from C$122.00 to C$137.00 and gave the stock a “strong-buy” rating in a research report on Friday.
+Finally, Robert W. Baird reaffirmed a “buy” rating and set a $98.00 target price on shares of BRP in a research report on Monday, June 28th.
+One analyst has rated the stock with a sell rating, one has assigned a hold rating, thirteen have issued a buy rating and one has assigned a strong buy rating to the stock.
+According to data from MarketBeat, the stock has an average rating of “Buy” and an average target price of $119.46.

 About BRP